rpattn/go_cmms/docs/auth_flow.md

 - Requires authenticated user with `Admin` or `Owner` role.
 - Returns active sessions with `id`, `user_id`, `org_id`, `provider`, `expires_at`.
+  - Security note: Treat `id` (session identifier) as sensitive bearer material.
+Do not log or display it outside trusted admin tooling.
+Future versions may omit or truncate this value.

+## Security Notes

+- Always set `frontend.url` in production so auth callbacks redirect to a known base URL; otherwise the server may infer a destination from request headers which is unsafe in untrusted edge setups.
+- Ensure `security.session.cookie_secure=true` in production.
+If cross-site auth flows require `SameSite=none`, `Secure` must be true.
+- For GitHub sign-in, prefer using the account's primary, verified email; if not available, prompt users to link to a local account rather than synthesizing an address.

 ## CORS and Static